Dense and Diverse Goal Coverage in Multi Goal Reinforcement Learning: Introduction

 We abstract out the problem of learning a policy mixture that \emph{frequently} visits a \emph{diverse} set of goal states as follows.
 Consider for ease of exposition, an MDP with finite states $\mc{S}$, a subset $\mc{S}^+ \subseteq \mc{S}$ of goal states, and a state-only dependent reward function $R: \mc{S} \to \R$ given by $R(s) := \mathbb{I}\{s \in \mc{S}^+\}$.
 With a discount factor of $\gamma \in (0,1)$ for a given policy define the discounted marginal state distribution $d[\pi]$ as $d[\pi](s) := (1-\gamma)\sum_{t=0}^\infty \gamma^t \Pr[s_t = s\mid \pi]$ where $s_0, s_1, \dots$ is the sequence of states visited in a trajectory sampled from $\pi$.
 Thus, the expected return $J(\pi) = \E\left[\sum_{t=0}^{\infty}\gamma^t R(s_t)\mid\pi\right]$ equals $(1-\gamma)^{-1}\sum_{s\in \mc{S}^+} d[\pi](s)$.
 Note that these quantities can be generalized to a mixture $\ol{\pi}$ of policies by taking $\bd[\ol{\pi}](s) := \E_{\pi \sim \ol{\pi}}\left[d[\pi](s)\right]$, and $J(\ol{\pi}) := \E_{\pi \sim \ol{\pi}}[J(\pi)]$.
 A policy mixture is a probability distribution over policy class.
 Following a policy mixture means sampling a policy from the policy mixture and following it for an entire episode.

 While $J(\ol{\pi})$ would be the traditional return maximization objective, we need to also capture a measure of the diversity of goal states visited.
 A natural \textbf{objective} is $\gF(\bpi) := (1-\gamma)J(\ol{\pi}) + \gI^{\mc{S}^+}(d[\ol{\pi}]) = \sum_{s \in \mc{S}^+}(d[\ol{\pi}](s) - d[\ol{\pi}](s)^2/2)$ where $\gI^{X}(p) = -(1/2)\sum_{x\in X} p(x)^2$ is a measure of diversity based on Gini criterion (see \citet{breiman2017classification}).
+The specific choice of Gini criterion as a measure of diversity is justified by the concavity and bounded \emph{curvature constant (see $\mc{C}_\mc{Z}$ defined in Lemma \ref{lemma:objective_properties})} of the resultant objective function.
 In other words, the maximization objective is the sum of the traditional reward and the diversity of the marginal distribution on the goal states.
 It is easy to see that a policy (assuming it exists) which visits only the goal states and whose discounted marginal state distribution is supported uniformly (and only) over $\mc{S^+}$ maximizes $\gF(\bpi)$ with a value of $1 - 1/(2|\mc{S}^+|)$.
 Further, uniformly increasing the marginal state distribution probabilities on $\mc{S}^+$, as long as their sum is at most $1$, increases the objective (see Section \ref{sec:optobj} for details).